ITBE-Lab/MA/README.md

 execute following commands:

     git clone https://github.com/ItBeLab/ma
+    git checkout v0.1.0-alpha # (*)
     cd ma
     make

-Test your installation with:
+(*) Execute this command in order to go to the last stable release Test your installation with:

     ./ma -h

+You should see the help menu of ma.

 Tested using a vanilla Debian 4.9.88 with following additional packages installed: git, make and build-essential.